bgevko/bogdan-os/README.md

 ### File Explorer

 - Right clicking on a file or folder should open a context menu with options:
-  - Open
   - Rename
-  - Delete
   - Copy
 - Right clicking on the desktop / folder should open a context menu with options:
-  - Sort icons
-  - Create a new folder
-  - Create a new file
   - Paste
 - Implement sound for file drop

+### File System Icon

+- Implement a new state for renaming / new folder / new file, where the user should type a name and press enter

+### System dialog

+- Implement system dialog for various operations.

 ### Theme